net00-1/SW-DLT/README.md

 - [ ] Allow file inputs with multiple URLs

-## Disclaimers
+## Disclaimers*
-- Use this shortcut for downloading media you own or are authorized to download
+- This software is only intended to provide a way to archive and/or download content with yt-dlp & gallery-dl that you have **explicit permission to download** (for instance content owned by you).
+Use of this software to download copyrighted content could lead to breach of Terms of Service of hosting websites.
+License of this software does not include liability.
 - All software used (`yt-dlp`, `gallery-dl`, `yt-dlp-apple-webkit-jsi`, SW-DLT, a-Shell) is open source and free
 - It is recommended to have the VLC app or another universal media player app to play unsupported media formats in iOS/iPadOS.